w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Ensure that interactive elements are easy to identify

 Provide distinct styles for interactive elements, such as links and buttons, to make them easy to identify.
 For example, change the appearance of links on mouse hover, keyboard focus, and touch-screen activation.
+Ensure that styles and naming for interactive elements are used consistently throughout the website.

 {::nomarkdown}
 <%= example :start, :plural %>